veeto

 Key Takeaways

-• Expands access to opioid overdose medication by allowing more people to distribute and administer it without training.
+• Expands access to opioid overdose medication by removing training requirements and extending legal protections.

-• Requires drug treatment facilities to maintain naloxone supplies and trained staff to prevent overdoses.
+• Requires drug treatment facilities to maintain naloxone supplies and have trained staff available at all times.

 Get Involved